cashmusic/platform/README.md

 Our tests are written using [SimpleTest](http://www.simpletest.org/).

+# Continuous Integration

+We use something called [Jitterbug](http://jitterbug.pl) to run our tests every time someone pushes to the CASH Music DIY Github repo.
+You can see the results of each test run at http://dev.cashmusic.org:3000/project/DIY .

 # License

 CashMusic DIY is (c) 2010 CASH Music, licensed under a AGPL license: